shotgunsoftware/tk-core/docs/core.rst

 specified in several ways:

 - As a path pointing directly at the desired pipeline configuration
-- As a shotgun entity for which the associated (primary) pipeline configuration is resolved via Shotgun
+- As a Shotgun entity for which the associated (primary) pipeline configuration is resolved via Shotgun
 - As a path to a project folder on disk from which the associated (primary) pipeline configuration is computed.

-Factory Methods
+Factory methods
 ===============================

 The following factory methods are used to create a Toolkit API instance: